 Randy Kehler is a pacifist activist who served 22 months in prison for returning his draft card in 1969 and refusing to seek exemption as a conscientious objector, seeing that as a form of cooperation with the Vietnam war effort.
 He played a key role in persuading Daniel Ellsberg to release the Pentagon Papers, and later served as executive director of the National Nuclear Weapons Freeze Campaign.
 Kehler and his wife Betsy Corner refused to pay taxes for military expenditures, resulting in the federal seizure of their Massachusetts home in 1989.
 They continue to withhold their federal income taxes.

 Andrea Cousins is a psychologist and psychoanalyst who has practiced for more than 30 years.
 She has a doctorate in anthropology from Harvard University and a doctor of psychology degree from the Massachusetts School of Professional Psychology.
-Her father, journalist and peace activist Norman Cousins, served as president of the World Federalist Association and chairman of the Committee for Sane Nuclear Policy, and was honored with recognitions including the United Nations Peace Medal.
+Her father, journalist and peace activist Norman Cousins, served as president of the World Federalist Association (now Citizens for Global Solutions Education Fund) and chairman of the Committee for Sane Nuclear Policy, and was honored with recognitions including the United Nations Peace Medal.